-The Research is Clear
+The Data is Clear

 Numerous studies have shown the positive impact a father’s presence can have on their children and vice versa.